recurohealth/tv-technical-assessment/README.md

 Our DOB formats: `YYYY/MM/DD, MM/DD/YYYY, YY/MM/DD`

 Assume you have these apis to query the database.
 The first one will take a single member profile as an input and query the database to find an exact match.
 The second will take a list of memberProfiles and returns True if ANY element in the array matches with ANY record in the DB

 Your solution will need to use use one of the two methods below.
 Either is viable depending on your approach to the problem.

 ```
 // Takes a single member profile and returns True if any record matches
-getMatchingProfile(MemberProfile): boolean
+checkMatchingProfile(MemberProfile): boolean

 // Takes an array of member profiles and returns True if ANY element in the array matches with ANY record in the DB
-getMatchingProfile(MemberProfile[]): boolean
+checkMatchingProfile(MemberProfile[]): boolean
 ```

 Example Flow: